tinkercademy-bootcamp/chat-project-harshitkansal1/exercise-5/README.md

 - When would you want to see something before you touch it?
   - to know if it is safe to touch the thing and it would not do us any harm.
 - When would you want to touch something before you see it?
+  - When it is not possible to see.